Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 ![](../../img/2026_kaldera_ex2.png)

-To put it shortly, after years of OpenGL, then NVRHI (as well as trying Diligent, BGFX etc.) and then running a fork of a fork of Veldrid, I decided to finally try out Vulkan 1.4.
+To put it shortly, after years of OpenGL, then NVRHI (+ trying Diligent, BGFX and others) and then running a fork of a fork of Veldrid, I decided to finally try out Vulkan 1.4.

 I was quite encouraged by Sebastian Aaltonen's [No Graphics API](https://www.sebastianaaltonen.com/blog/no-graphics-api) blog post.
+I kept putting it off for a long time, thinking Vulkan was super hard or something.
+But it's no longer 2016.
+We have it pretty good now, I'd say.

 My focus is mostly on Linux and Windows, with some interest in PCVR.
 I'll be using it in my retro FPS game engine (mostly CPU-driven rendering), so I need really good CPU throughput, very little indirection and such.